-The current Hindu caste system in India is a complete corruption of the Vedic class system, because it’s based on birth (caste from birth) and not based on the behavior nor the qualities developed.
-The Vedic scriptures do not authorize a caste system which is fixed from birth, they authorize a class system.
+The current Hindu caste system in India is a complete corruption of the Vedic social work order system, because it’s based on birth (caste from birth) and not based on the attitudes, qualities, and consciousness developed.
+The Vedic scriptures do not authorize a caste system which is fixed from birth, they authorize a social work order system which is based on qualifications.

 “It is therefore to be concluded that humanity is essentially one, but distinctions of caste have been made according to a person’s qualities and work.
 As far as general behavior is concerned, the entire human race is one.
 There is only a difference in people’s occupations and attitudes.
 Those who divide society into castes according to birth cannot see that human beings are essentially one.
 After all, the birth, maintenance, death, and bodily activities are only of one kind.”
 (Bhavishya Purana, 42.33-34)

-It is very clear from above that the current caste system in India, which is based on dividing society into castes from birth is completely rejected by this Vedic scripture and others.
+It is very clear from above that the current caste system in India, which is based on dividing society into castes from birth with no consideration for qualities, attitudes, and consciousness developed, is completely rejected by this Vedic scripture and others.

 “The caste system based simply on birth does not actually divide people according to their development of consciousness.
 It is one’s envy and hatred or lack of it that allows us to place him/her in a higher or lower category.”
 (Bhavishya Purana, 40.19-20)

-As stated above, it is due to envy, hate, and personal ego that people in India have corrupted the Vedic class system and created a caste system.
-The Vedic class system as prescribed in the Vedic scriptures is based on personal qualities and the caste system is based on birth in a particular family and has nothing to do with personal qualities.
+As stated above, it is due to envy, hate, and personal ego that people in India have corrupted the Vedic social work order system and created a caste system.

 “Brahmanas, ksatriyas, vaisyas and sudras are distinguished by their qualities of work, O chastiser of the enemy, in accordance with the modes of nature.”
 (Lord Krishna, Bhagavad-Gita 18.41)